rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 But the son of the slave was born according to the flesh, while the son of the free woman was born through promise. ^0423

-Now this may be interpreted allegorically : these women are two covenants.
+Now this may be interpreted allegorically: these women are two covenants.
 One is from Mount Sinai, bearing children for slavery; she is Hagar. ^0424

 Now Hagar is Mount Sinai in Arabia; she corresponds to the present Jerusalem, for she is in slavery with her children. ^0425